lena250401/accenture-poc/README.md

 This program uses Gradle as a build tool and relies on the following external libraries:
 - Jackson Databind: For JSON data binding and processing.
 - Mockito Core: For mocking objects during testing.

+## Improvements
+Here are some improvements that could be made:
+- Add different levels of logging for easier debugging
+- Add tests to the CLIController class
+- Improve exception handling
+- Improve the UI interface